 William D. Block Memorial Law Library

 The goal of the William D. Block Memorial Law Library is to serve the public.
 This goal is accomplished by providing the judges, attorneys, and citizens of an open and efficient system of access to the library’s resources.
-The law library collection includes 26,000 books, 7,000 microfiche documents, self-help materials in both English and Spanish, and on-line access to statutes, regulations, and cases of all 50 states and the federal government.
+The law library collection includes 20,000 books, access to pre-printed forms from the Circuit Clerk’s office, and computers on which patrons can access specialized legal research databases and free sources of online legal information.
+The law library’s print collection can be searched online through its catalog available at http://lccatalog.lakecountyil.gov/ics-wpd/.

-The library serves an average of 53 users per day.
-About half of our visitors are practicing attorneys, the other half are paralegals, pro se litigants, or the general public.
-The law library works closely with the public libraries in Lake County, whose users can be directed to the William D. Block Memorial Law Library when legal matters and questions arise.
+About 70% of library visitors are self-represented litigants; the other 30% are practicing attorneys and their paralegals.
+The law library works closely with public libraries throughout the state to help promote the library as a resource to their staff, whose users can be directed to the William D. Block Memorial Law Library when legal matters and questions arise.

-The law library staff are members of several organized groups, including the Illinois County Law Library Association (ICLLA), North Suburban Library System (NSLS), American Association of Law Libraries (AALL), and the American Library Association (ALA).
-Continued involvement with these professional associations allows the library to remain innovative and offer improved practices.
+The law librarian is a member of several library organizations, including the American Association of Law Libraries (AALL), and the Illinois Library Association (ILA).
+Continued involvement with these professional associations allows the library to stay up to date on new services and resources for legal professionals and self-represented litigants.

 ... more information on this program